Sync Master

 • Have there been any past incidents along this path

 Once on paper, things like 'a path nobody really touches,' 'a path that depends entirely on one person,' or 'a path where no one notices when updates fail' become obvious.
 These are the things you want to tidy up before adopting Sync Master.
 Once you can draw the picture cleanly, the configuration of the sync tool tends to settle naturally.
+Whether to push everything or only the changes is compared in full sync or incremental sync?

 Wrap-up: draw the map before reaching for the tool